Mutiara Timur: History

-Introduction (1973-2018)
+Introduction (1973–2018)

-On 6 March 1973, PT KAI (PJKA) officially launching the Mutiara Timur on the route Surabaya Kota–Banyuwangi round trip with class III service (2 CW with 80 rattan seats, 1 special CW with 80 covered seats, and 1 CFW with 32 passenger seats).
-This train was launched as an alternative transportation for tourists who want to travel to Bali from Java.
+On 6 March 1973, Railway Service Corporation LLC (PJKA) officially launched the Mutiara Timur on the route Surabaya Kota–Banyuwangi round trip with economy class (3rd class) service (2 CW with 80 rattan seats, 1 special CW with 80 covered seats, and 1 CFW with 32 passenger seats).
+This intercity train was launched as an alternative transportation for tourists who want to travel to Bali from Java.
 At that time, the infrastructure support capacity on the eastern Java route still used rails with numbers R2, R3, and R14 so that the train could only run at a maximum speed of 45 km/hour with a travel time of about 6.5 hours.
 In fact, so that the train could run faster, infrastructure improvements were made so that the train could run at 55 km/hour.
 This train was inaugurated by Soempono Bajoeadji, Directorate General of Land Transportation at that time.

-At the launch of the Mutiara Timur train, Bajoeadji bluntly accused the state-owned railway company (PJKA) of lacking initiative in decision-making and relying too heavily on the government.
+At the launch of the Mutiara Timur, Bajoeadji bluntly accused the PJKA of lacking initiative in decision-making and relying too heavily on the government.
 He stated that the investment required for railway development was Rp5 billion (at the then-exchange rate of US$20 million), but that railway development at that time wasn't optimal.
 He was known as the most feared figure among PJKA officials, as he could immediately reprimand PJKA officials if there were indications of misconduct or indiscipline in their work.
-When launching Mutiara Timur, he wanted PJKA to optimize the transportation potential of natural resources from the eastern region of Java to accelerate national development.
+When launching the Mutiara Timur, he wanted the PJKA to optimize the transportation potential of natural resources from the eastern region of Java to accelerate national development.

 In the early days of its operation, this train was pulled by a BB301, BB303, or BB304 hydraulic diesel locomotive as its service locomotive.
-Started in 1996, the service class of this train was changed to business and executive class.
+Started in 1996, the service class of this train was changed to business and executive class from the former economy class.